Hill30/NGScroller/README.md

 -------------------
 ###Description

-The ngScrollViewport directive indicates a particular element as viewport for the ngScroll directive.
+The ngScrollViewport directive marks a particular element as viewport for the ngScroll directive.
 If no parent of the ngScroll directive is marked with ngScrollViewport directive, the browser window object will be used as viewport

 ###Usage